 Upon request by the President of the Republic of Senegal, a Samu Social International mission, led by its Chairman, Doctor Xavier Emmanuelli, arrived in Dakar in April 2002 to conduct a feasibility assessment on implementing an emergency support mechanism for the most vulnerable street children, in order to provide them with the most adequate medical, social and psychological care and to give them a shelter.
 In June 2002, a second mission helped to fulfil this political will (President’s Office, Ministry of Health) and to meet with various institutional and associative partners (hospitals, Mayor’s Office, associations, etc.).
 In January 2003, Samu Social International conducted a third mission in order to back the creation of Samu Social Senegal.

 Samu Social Senegal is a statutory member of the Samu Social International Charter, while Samu Social International is a member of the Senegalese association’s Board of Directors.
 Just like Samu Social Paris and the local “samusocial ” chapters in Brussels, Bamako, Ouagadougou, Algiers, Casablanca, Moscow, Bucharest, Lima, Cayenne, Pointe Noire, and Lunda, Samu Social Senegal belongs to a network led by Samu Social International.
-In this respect, Samu Social Senegal is signatory of a partnership convention with Samu Social International (signed on June 2nd, 2004 and extended in December 2007, and again in December 2010), which governs the collaborative framework and conditions between the two entities.
+In this respect, Samu Social Senegal is signatory of a partnership convention with Samu Social International, which governs the collaborative framework and conditions between the two entities.